secoda/gitbook/integrations/productivity-tools/confluence/README.md

 ---
-description: >-
-  This page walks through the Secoda and Confluence integration that Secoda supports
+description: An overview of the Confluence integration with Secoda
 ---

 # Confluence